 1. Set oven to 350 degrees Fahrenheit.
 In bowl, combine lamb with diced vegetables, seasonings, and 1/2 of the olive oil.
 Mix well with your hands until vegetables are well incorporated throughout the meat, then form into 2 patties.

-3. Bake until patties are well-browned and internal temperature is at least 165 degrees—about 30 minutes.
+2. Bake until patties are well-browned and internal temperature is at least 165 degrees—25 to 30 minutes.

 NOTES & TIPS

-• Don’t skip the olive oil; ground lamb tends to be very lean and needs some fat to keep it juicy.
+• Don’t skip the olive oil; ground lamb tends to be very lean so it needs some fat to keep it juicy.